 | Watch next: FG Falcon Turbo Taxi Project Episode One

-Late last year, with the old 1500hp motor, it ran a potentially record-setting 8.184@175mph, which Dylan claims makes it the quickest ET and fastest mph ever for an XR6 Turbo.
+Late last year, with the old 1500hp motor, it ran a potentially record-setting 8.184@175mph, which Dylan claims makes it the quickest ET and fastest mph ever for a street-driven XR6 Turbo.
 The 94mm Garrett GTX5533R was cramming 43psi into the mill at 9000rpm at the time, but the Haltech 2500 ECU was giving warnings of potential crank twisting.
 This prompted Dylan to get a new engine in the build, this time with a billet crank so he could really max out the Barra’s potential.

 The new engine has had the full five-star treatment from KPM Performance Engines.
 The biggest change is a de-stroke from 4.0L to 3.7L, with a Spool billet crank, Pro I-beam rods and custom CP pistons.
 The top end contains Kelford solid-lifter cams and Crow valve springs.
 Feeding the whole lot are 12 injectors – 2400cc primary and 1250cc secondary – which are nestled in a Plazmaman intake plenum.